100 Unique Homeschool Group Activities You Will Love To Do

 If there is anything that homeschoolers love, it is learning, creating, and having fun with a group of fellow homeschoolers.
 Doesn’t it just amplify the excitement too?

 As a local homeschool group leader, we have done a lot of different events over the years, and I am finally putting them all in writing.
 In addition to other ideas from some of my favorite bloggers!

-Serving Others & The Community
+Homeschool Group Activities For Serving Others & Your Community

 1. Pack Operation Christmas Child Boxes Together.
 We have done this a few times, and it never gets old.
 You can fellowship together, create an entire event around this, and the best part is praying over your boxes together as a group.

 2. Fill Blessing Bags.
 We enjoyed this and kept it as an annual event for our homeschool group.
 We set up an assembly line; and allow the kids to learn to work together while serving.
 Afterward, we divvy up all the bags and the children can pass them out through the holidays as they encounter the right opportunities, or some families like to take them directly to an area to pass them out and serve immediately in a small group.

 3. Creating Cards.
 Whenever we do a service project as a group, such as blessing bags or care packages we include cards with sweet encouragement from our group members.
 Not only does this ad a personal touch to our packages, it helps the kids to experience empathy and understanding toward who may be receiving the cards.
 We also pray over the recipients of the cards as a group before sending the bags or packages on their way.

 4. Nursing Home Visits.
 We have done this one a few different ways, but one of our favorites was going around the holidays and signing carols, playing violin, or piano for them.
 We also brought a simple craft and let the kids pair up with residents to have some special one on one time while assisting a craft.
 The residents are always delighted to have children of any age visit.